AY 2019-2020 (Penn State University)

 Fall semester 2019, Prof. Few teaches the undergraduate course "The History of Witchcraft, Magic, and the Supernatural," and a graduate seminar "Latin American Ethnohistory."

 Spring Semester 2020, Prof. Few teaches Hist.
 178 "Colonial Latin America."
 She also teaches Hist.
-302W, "The History of the University," a research seminar-style undergraduate class that explores the University and university life.
-Students will develop research projects on some aspect of the history of Penn State University, using primary sources found in our Library's Special Collections, including historical photographs, Presidential papers, minutes of student club meetings, yearbooks, maps, scrapbooks, oral histories, and student newspapers.
+302W, "Penn State in the Archives," a research seminar-style undergraduate class that explores the history of the University and university life at Penn State.

 AY 2016-2017 (Penn State University)